avalanche-foundation/ACPs/ACPs/83-dynamic-multidimensional-fees/README.md

   - calculate the median time elapsed among consecutive blocks
   - The product of these two quantities should gives us something like a target block complexity.
   - Set the max block complexity to say $\times 50$ the target value.
-- **Update coefficient**: this is the $k_i$ parameter in the exponential fee update.
-I suggest we size it as follows:
+- **Normalization coefficient $Denom$**: I suggest we size it as follows:
   - Find the largest historical peak, i.e. the sequence of consecutive blocks which contained the most complexity in the shortest period of time
-  - Tune $k_i$ so that it would cause a $\times 10000$ increase in the fee rate for such a peak.
+  - Tune  $Denom$ so that it would cause a $\times 10000$ increase in the fee rate for such a peak.
 This increase would push fees from the milliAVAX we normally pay under stable network condition up to tens of AVAX.
-- **Initial fee rates** : this is the initial base fee set at activation.
- We could size them so that transactions fees do not change very much with respect to the currently fixes values.
+- **Minimal fee rates $r^{min}$**: we could size them so that transactions fees do not change very much with respect to the currently fixed values.
- Note that we do currently support zero fees transactions, which are not allowed in the new fee scheme.
-Zero fee transactions would immediately see the largest increase when dynamic fees kick in.
-Still we could make the change as small as possible
-- **Minimal fee rates** :  these are required since we cannot have zero fee rates in our dynamic fees proposal.
-  We update fee rates via a multiplicative process so as soon as a fee rate is zero all sequent fee rates would be zero.
-  We could set minimal fee rates to equal to initial fee rates or to a fraction of them.

 We simulate below how the update formula would behave on an peak period from Avalanche mainnet.